Home / Publications & News / Newsroom / The Physiologist Magazine / The Physiology of Pain

 Feature_Physiology-of-PainPain is a universal human experience, one that is protective at its core: Acute pain warns us of harm and prevents us from damaging our bodies, or limits that damage.
 We experience pain as unpleasant, and it generally signals us to move away from a dangerous situation or stimuli.
 Acute pain often disappears fairly quickly once we’re safe.

 But acute pain doesn’t always resolve as expected, especially if it’s part of a disease process or begins with an injury that isn’t treated appropriately and swiftly.
-An estimated 20% of the U.S. population—50 million people—suffered from chronic pain in 2016, according to the Centers for Disease Control and Prevention (CDC).
+An estimated 21% of the U.S. population—51 million people—suffered from chronic pain in 2021, according to the Centers for Disease Control and Prevention (CDC).
 And, that number may have increased during the pandemic.

 Chronic pain is one of the most common reasons U.S. adults seek medical treatment.
-The lack of adequate medical treatment for chronic pain is also a catalyst that fuels the ongoing “opioid epidemic,” a massive increase in addiction to prescription and/or illegal opioids and the cause of more than 100,000 overdose deaths in 2021, according to the CDC (see sidebar on page 33).
+The lack of adequate medical treatment for chronic pain is also a catalyst that fuels the ongoing opioid epidemic, a massive increase in addiction to prescription or illegal opioids and the cause of more than 100,000 overdose deaths in 2021, according to the CDC.

 Researchers are working hard to understand the complex mechanisms that underlie our experience of pain.
 According to the International Association for the Study of Pain, pain is defined as an “unpleasant sensory and emotional experience associated with, or resembling that associated with, actual or potential tissue damage.”
 There are three types of pain classified by cause.